 Children are life’s most precious gift, and they deserve to be celebrated!
 And family life can be SO fun if you plan, prepare, and work for it.
 It is worth the it.
 I promise!

 It doesn’t take much to make a celebration.
 If you hang up a sign and make a special meal, you have a celebration!
-Add a little music and invite others to join you, and it increases the fun!
+Add a little music and invite others to join you, and it immediately increases the fun.

 Here are posts from my blog sharing ways we love to celebrate children in our family or community: (Don’t miss great music for celebrations on my music recommendations pages–especially the holidays music page!)